 .
 Here is how to prepare for and cope with your feelings when the kids fly the coop.

 When the older of Nancy Hebert's two daughters left for college, it was a relatively easy transition for Nancy, because her daughter attended a local college, just minutes away.

-"I missed her, but it wasn't a very big lifestyle change," says the 49-year-old legal secretary from Rhode Island.
+"I missed her, but it wasn't a very big lifestyle change," she says.